ingydotnet/git-subrepo/ReadMe.md

 ## Status

-This software is very new.
+The git-subrepo command is at version 0.1.0.
+I consider it ready to use in anger for my personal projects, but will wait a bit before promoting it widely.
+Use your best judgement.

 It has a test suite (run `make test`), but surely has many bugs.
 If you have expertise in this area, please review the code, and file issues on anything that seems wrong.

+I am 'ingy' on irc.freenode.net.
+Find me if you want to chat about subrepo.

 ## Notes

-This command currently only works on POSIX systems.
+* This command currently only works on POSIX systems.

-The `git-subrepo` repo itself has two subrepos.
-They are under the `./ext/` subdir.
+* The `git-subrepo` repo itself has 2 subrepos under the `ext/` subdirectory.

 ## Author

 Written by Ingy döt Net <ingy@ingy.net>

-## Copyright
+## License and Copyright

+The MIT License (MIT)

-Copyright 2013, 2014 Ingy döt Net
+Copyright (c) 2013-2014 Ingy döt Net